Join the conversation online

 What is Creative Spaces?

-Creative Spaces aims to facilitate solution-focused dialogue and collaborations to enable health systems interventions to prevent or reduce ethnic inequalities and multiple disadvantages experienced by people with severe mental illnesses.
+Creative Spaces facilitates solution-focused dialogue, collaborations, and co-designed approaches, to enable health systems interventions to prevent or reduce ethnic inequalities and multiple disadvantages experienced by people with severe mental illnesses.
+This approach enables us to respond to longstanding concerns and issues in new ways by placing lived experience narratives at the heart of our discussions, policies and strategies and using inclusive creative methods.

-Creative Spaces brings together people from different constituencies within a space that facilitates honest and open exploration of the challenges and constraints, and to harmonise the purpose of future actions.
+Creative Spaces generates alliances, builds relationships with different partners and brings together people from different constituencies, to facilitate honest and open exploration of the challenges and constraints, and to harmonise the purpose of co-created workable actions across the whole system.

 It works with the local legacy and experiences, and engages service user and carer organisations, NGOs, commissioners, academics, voluntary organisations, activists, community groups, public bodies and other interested parties.
-This includes informal and formal sectors, embracing social and cultural assests in the community.
-This helps to deliver identified solutions by electively sharing risk, but also keeping any actions close to the real experiences of the beneficiaries and their concerns.
+This includes informal and formal sectors, embracing social and cultural assets in the community, which help to deliver identified solutions by electively sharing risk, but also keeping any agreed actions close to the real experiences of the beneficiaries and their concerns.

 Creative Spaces: Leeds

-Partners: Leeds Health and Wellbeing Board, Leeds CCG, Leeds City Council, Leeds and York Partnership NHS Foundation Trust, Forum Central, Leeds Gate and Touchstone Housing.
+Partners: Leeds Health and Wellbeing Board, Leeds CCG, Leeds City Council, Leeds and York Partnership NHS Foundation Trust, Inspire North, Forum Central, Leeds Gate and Touchstone Housing.

 Creative Spaces: Manchester